 The game costs a few dollars, but that’s a steal when you consider the amazing amount of content (and educational value) this game features.
 It’s incredibly simple with a straightforward interface.

-Best Video Games for Kids Ages 9-12
+Best Computer Games for Kids Ages 9-12

 Skills Learned: Cooperation, History, Planning, Brain Training